MNlegion/social-app/README.md

 ## Need to work on implementing comments on posts next
 ## Brought in navigation into all pages
 ## Multer implementation for image collection
-## Continued work on User Settings page
+## Continued work on User Settings page, more coming